-For the full rules for this event, please see the Super-Roc Altitude rules in the Pink Book.
+For the full rules for this event, please see the Super-Roc Altitude rules in the Model Rocket Sporting Code.

 Each flight is scored separately.
 Each flight is scored as the length (within the limits) times the altitude.
 This makes for some situations where motor availability will dictate minimum length models or maximum length models.